WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 ## Brazilian Jiu-jitsu
 I have been actively training Brazilian Jiu-jitsu with [Alan Condon](https://518empire.com/about-us/), a lifelong martial artist with black belts in 7 different martial art styles, for three years.

-- If you ask me, **what is Brazilian Jiu-jitsu**?

-    * Brazilian Jiu-jitsu is the gentle art of folding clothes, while people are still wearing them.

 I consider myself fortunate to have developed this hobby that I am passionate about.
 The resilience I cultivated during the training has been invaluable in helping me navigate the challenges I have encountered throughout my doctoral studies.

+If you ask me, **what is Brazilian Jiu-jitsu**?

+* The gentle art of folding clothes, while people are still wearing them.
+* Involuntary yoga.

 <br>
 <br>